xxxkang/binary-tree-tools/README.md

 # Binary Tree Visualization

-An interactive tool to view a binary tree represented by a serialized array.
+An interactive tool to visually display a binary tree represented by a serialized array.

 ## Link